mattmaynes2/aria/reports/final/3-Technical/3-Scenarios/4-SmartLighting.md

 office when occupied is 10.
 The system should automatically adjust the brightness level of the Smart Lights to achieve this level of brightness while the home owner is in the office.
 Upon the owner leaving the office, the system should recognize that the lights must be turned off.

+#### Sensor and Device Corrolation {-}

+The above graphs depict the relationships between the light sensor, the motion senson, and the smart light brightness level in multiple different scenarios.
+The goal of these graphs is to illistrate how the machine learning can interpret the sensor data to achieve the required functionallity.
+The first relationship the machine learning need to recognize is the corrolation between the PIR detecting motion and the lights being turned on.
+When no motion is detected, the light level detected by the LightOffice sensor is allowed to decrease to 0 without the lights being turned on.

+Now that the system understands the relationship between no motion being detected and lights staying off, it needs to determine when it is appropriate to turn lights on when motion is detected.
+This is the relationship between the LightOffice sensor and the SmartLights brightness level.